Dutchess has proven an influential figure in fashion world, and trip to India saw all eyes on her once again

 And so the Duke and Duchess of Cambridge went to India for a week.
 We can assume it was a success, that bridges were built and causes were highlighted.
 But how instrumental was Kates 20-outfit wardrobe?

 She did not have any speeches scheduled, so her wardrobe served the vital (if reductive) purpose of fashion diplomacy.
 This was never going to be an opportunity for modernising her clothes but for causing the minimum offence.
 Then consider the looks: covered up, high necked, largely muted, awfully polite.
+She may have looked at wearing traditional Indian 22k gold jewelry if permitted, but that might have had to be saved for evening events.

 But the overall takeaway is that her clothes, though anchored in sobriety, were a foreign policy and sartorial coup, and proof if proof were needed that the Kate Effect is alive and well.